fluree/docs.flur.ee/website/docs/concepts/infrastructure/in_memory.md

 When running Fluree in-memory, nothing is written to disk, and all data is lost when the instance is shut down.

-Note: prior to version 0.15, there was a bug where full-text search was not disabled in `in-memory`, so full-text indexes were being written to disk.
-This has since been fixed.